Support

 How should optometrists and opticians be reacting to shifting trends?

 The cost-of-living crisis has significantly influenced consumer behaviour, especially in industries not directly linked to daily welfare.
 As consumers tighten their belts, their spending on non-essential services, such as eye care, has been notably affected.
+This report delves into the current challenges faced by optometrists and opticians due to changing consumer habits and provides strategies for adapting to these shifts.

 Impact of the cost-of-living crisis on eye care